wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 export SCALE_SYS=Linux64-intel-impi
 ```

-### Test examples used in this repository (exact six categories)
+### Test examples used in this repository
-The recommended test matrix is:
+The recommended baseline test matrix is:
 - **(a) 2D backward, with coalescence output**
   `scale-rm/test/case/shallowcloud/dycoms2_rf02_sdm_2D_backward`
 - **(b) 2D backward, no coalescence output**